frjo/hugo-theme-zen/README.md

 This is another part that almost everyone will like to customise.

-They are found in the `assets/sass/init/_colors.scss` and `assets/sass/init/_variables.scss` files.
-Copy them to the root `assets/sass/init/` directory to set your own values.
+They are found in the theme `assets/sass/_colors.scss` and `assets/sass/_variables.scss` files.
+Copy them to the root `assets/sass/` directory to set your own values.

+If you only want to override a few variables copy the theme `assets/sass/_extra.scss` to the root `assets/sass/_extra.scss` and set the new values there.
+Anything in the extra file will override values in the variables file.

 ### Logo